Sabah: Sports

 Likas Stadium, which is the home stadium for Sabah F.C.

-There are 12 sports complex within the state together with three main stadiums.
-Likas Stadium is the main stadium for the state football association of Sabah F.C., followed by Penampang Stadium and Tawau Stadium.
-Sabah F.C. (formerly Sabah FA) was founded in 1963 with the association have won one title each on the Malaysia FA Cup in 1995, Malaysia Premier League in 1996 and 2019, President Cup Malaysia in 1999, 13 titles in the past Borneo Cup and 11 titles in the women's football Tun Sharifah Rodziah Cup.
+There are 12 sports complexs within the state with three main stadiums.
+Likas Stadium is the main stadium for the state's football association, Sabah F.C., followed by Penampang Stadium and Tawau Stadium.
+Sabah F.C. (formerly Sabah FA) was founded in 1963, having won one title each in the Malaysia FA Cup in 1995, Malaysia Premier League in 1996 and 2019, President Cup Malaysia in 1999, 13 titles in the past Borneo Cup and 11 titles in the women's football Tun Sharifah Rodziah Cup.
 The association was returned to private sector in early 1996, which had long under the purview of the state government.
 But following the argument between the association and Sabah Sports Board, Sabah FA was suspended by the state sports council on 15 January 1998 and the management was put under the national sport ministry.
 The move was seen as breaching FIFA rules that stated there should be no government interference on football organisations.
 The persistent problems plaguing the Sabah FA since 1980s have significantly deteriorating the team performances and demoralising players in addition to the scandals that have embroiling the Malaysian football in 1994.
 In 2019, both Sabah and Sarawak Sports Ministries work together to establish the East Malaysia Sports Commission to facilitate the organisation of more sports programmes in the two territories including other places in the Borneo islands.
 With the increase of youth interests on e-sports, Sabah government also targeting to develop the sports as part of the tourism development in the state.